freenas/freenas-docs/userguide/plugins.rst

 .. figure:: %imgpath%/plugins-install-example.png

    Installing the Plex Plugin
-#endif freenas

-#ifdef truenas

-Click :guilabel:`REFRESH INDEX` to refresh the current list of plugins.

-Click a plugin icon to see the description, whether it is an Official plugin, the version available, and the number of installed instances.

-To install the selected  plugin, click :guilabel:`INSTALL`.

-#endif truenas

 .. note:: A warning will display when an unofficial plugin is selected for installation.